What’s the Difference Between a Keloid and a Piercing Bump?

 Understanding these causes can help patients take preventive measures after piercings, such as following strict aftercare guidelines and seeking early intervention if abnormal healing begins.

-What Do They Feel Like?
+What Do Keloids and Piercing Bumps Feel Like?

 The physical characteristics of a piercing bump versus a keloid are noticeably different.
 Let’s break down what you might experience with each condition.